Peachorchids/peachorchids.github.io/about.md

 ### What

 I am self driven.
-I learn very fast and i want to be trained by Tech Experts Academy on Cloud Solutions.
+I learn very fast and i want to be trained by Tech Experts Academy on **Cloud Solutions**.

 ### Contact